bkarasu95/mern-stack-starter-kit/readme.md

 ## Deployment

-1. (OPTIONAL) If you will deploy on production environment, set your NODE_ENV as production in .env file.
+1. (OPTIONAL) If you will deploy on production environment, set your NODE_ENV to "production" in .env file.

-2. Run the build command
+1. Run the build command

     ```shellscript
     npm run build